novaprova/novaprova/doc/manual/porting.rst

 engineering techniques.
 Some of these details do not form part of the system ABI and may be subject to unexpected change.

-As a rough guide, porting Novaprova to a new platform is more complex than porting any C library (except perhaps media codecs) and less complex than porting Valgrind or the Linux kernel.
+As a rough guide, porting NovaProva to a new platform is more complex than porting any C library (except perhaps media codecs) and less complex than porting Valgrind or the Linux kernel.

 Executable File Format
 ----------------------

-Novaprova uses the BFD library from `the GNU binutils package <http://www.gnu.org/software/binutils/>`_ to handle details of the executable file format (e.g. ELF on modern Linux systems).
-Novaprova uses only the abstract (i.e.  format-independant) part of the BFD API, and only for a stricly limited set of tasks (such as discovering segment boundaries and types).
+NovaProva uses the BFD library from `the GNU binutils package <http://www.gnu.org/software/binutils/>`_ to handle details of the executable file format (e.g. ELF on modern Linux systems).
+NovaProva uses only the abstract (i.e.  format-independant) part of the BFD API, and only for a stricly limited set of tasks (such as discovering segment boundaries and types).
 Hopefully this will require little porting to other executable file